Bug #216

 I haven't found a reference manual for the prelude-lml ruleset keywords like chained, silent, min-opt-goto.
 Is it somewhere available?

-#7 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#7 Updated by Yoann VANDOORSELAERE over 15 years ago

 I have just added some documentation concerning rule flow control at the end of the wiki:PreludeLML page.